-The Bank provides remuneration to non-executive directors, independent directors, shareholder representative supervisors and external supervisors according to the Proposal on Directors' Remuneration of Chongqing Rural Commercial Bank Co., Ltd. and the Proposal on Supervisors' Remuneration of Chongqing Rural Commercial Bank Co., Ltd., which were considered and adopted at the 2017 annual general meeting of shareholders, provides remuneration to executive directors and other senior management personnel according to the Management Measures for the Remuneration of the Heads of Chongqing Rural Commercial Bank, and provides remuneration to employee supervisors according to the Management Measures for Remuneration of Chongqing Rural Commercial Bank, and provides remuneration to employee supervisors according to the Management Measures for Remuneration of Chongqing Rural Commercial Bank.
+The Bank provides remuneration to non-executive directors, independent directors, shareholder representative supervisors and external supervisors according to the Proposal on Directors' Remuneration of Chongqing Rural Commercial Bank Co., Ltd. and the Proposal on Supervisors' Remuneration of Chongqing Rural Commercial Bank Co., Ltd., which were considered and adopted at the 2017 annual general meeting of shareholders, provides remuneration to executive directors and other senior management personnel according to the Management Measures for the Remuneration of the Heads of Chongqing Rural Commercial Bank, and provides remuneration to employee supervisors according to the Management Measures for Remuneration of Chongqing Rural Commercial Bank.

-The Board of Directors of the Bank assesses the senior management personnel according to the Measures for Performance Evaluation of Financial Enterprises, the Interim Management Measures for Salaries of Responsible Persons of Municipal Stateowned Key Enterprises, and the Management Measures for Salaries of Responsible Persons of Chongqing Rural Commercial Bank.
+The Board of Directors of the Bank assesses the senior management personnel according to the Measures for Performance Evaluation of Financial Enterprises, the Interim Management Measures for Salaries of Responsible Persons of Municipal Stateowned Key Enterprises, and the Management Measures for Salaries of Responsible Persons of Chongging Rural Commercial Bank.
 The Board of Supervisors conducts daily supervision on the performance of duties by directors, supervisors and senior management according to the Evaluation Method for the Performance of Duties by Directors, Senior Management and Members of Chongging Rural Commercial Bank Co., Ltd., and the Evaluation Method for the Performance of Duties by Supervisors of Chongqing Rural Commercial Bank Co., Ltd. At the same time, the Board of Supervisors evaluates the annual performance of duties by directors, supervisors and senior management by attending the meetings of the Board of Supervisors, attending the meetings of the Board of Directors as non-voting members, consulting the annual duty performance evaluation summary, and reviewing the information in the annual personal debriefing reports (including but not limited to attending meetings, participating in investigation and research, training and learning, expressing opinions and suggestions, working hours of performing duties in the company, etc.), and reports to the general meeting of shareholders and the regulatory authorities.